jxjo/AirfoilEditor/README.md

 When designing airfoils as wing sections along the wing span, they must be compared at different Reynolds numbers corresponding to each section's chord length.
 This is supported by defining a 'scale' value (in percent) for the reference airfoils of the main airfoil.

-This allows to compare the airfoils of a wing with a single polar definition for the main airfoil.
+This allows comparison of wing airfoils using a single polar definition for the main airfoil.

 ![AE](images/polars_scaled.png "Scaled polars")